-Eligible entities include, but are not limited to, town planning boards, conservation commissions, libraries, recreation departments, schools, and other town-sanctioned committees.
+Eligible entities include, but are not limited to, university researchers and supervised university students, town planning boards, conservation commissions, schools, and other town-sanctioned committees.
 Community-based nonprofit 501(c)(3) organizations, such as historical societies, churches, garden clubs, local land trusts, and neighborhood groups are also eligible.
 Individuals interested in applying are strongly encouraged to partner with either a town or nonprofit organization.